 Watch this video from Texas Children's Hospital to see why the meningitis vaccine can literally save life and limb:

 The immunization must have been received with in the last five years and be administered at least 10 calendar days before the start date of the session in which you are enrolling, regardless of your actual first day of class.
-Also, the immunization is valid for only five years.

 All students are encouraged to consult with a physician about the need for immunization to prevent this disease.